Marfjeh/MarfFrameWork/README.md

 #This project is discontinued!
-The new MarfFrameWork is coming, but under a diffrent name and ready for object oriented!
+The new MarfFrameWork is coming, but under a different name and ready for object oriented!
 [The new project](https://github.com/Marfjeh/SNCUtils)